ranamihir/visual_embeddings_for_rl/README.md

 ## Requirements
-For ease of setup, we have created a [requirement.yaml](https://github.com/ranamihir/capstone_project/blob/master/requirements.yaml) file which create a conda environment with the name `capstone_project` and install all dependencies and requirements into that environment.
+For ease of setup, we have created a [requirement.yaml](https://github.com/ranamihir/capstone_project/blob/master/requirements.yaml) file which will create a conda environment with the name `capstone_project` and install all dependencies and requirements into that environment.
 To do this:
   - Install Anaconda and run:
 ```
 conda env create -f requirements.yaml